The Education Annex

 Dr. Rymsky Labat

 Dr. Rymsky Graves-Labat is a resident of Bay Saint Louis.
 She is married to Brian Labat a graduate of St. Stanislaus.
 Together they have 2 beautiful children.
-Dr. Sydney Labat- daughter, was a previous student of Bay Catholic (now Holy Trinity) elementary school and is a Merit Graduate of Pass Christian School District.
+Sydney Labat, M.D.
+(2022 Grad-Tulane Medical School)- daughter, was a previous student of Bay Catholic (now Holy Trinity) elementary school and is a Merit Graduate of Pass Christian School District.
 She attended Xavier University and Tulane Medical School.
-Steven, her son, attended Pass Christian Schools and is finishing a Respiratory Therapy Program from Mississippi Gulf Coast Community.
+Steven, her son, attended Pass Christian Schools and is now Respiratory Therapist (2022 Grad-MGCCC).
 Both children received academic scholarships to pursue their education.
+One child is Dyslexic and one child is ADHD, Inattentive Type.
+Guess which?

 Dr. Labat received her Bachelors (1989) and Masters in Psychology (1990) with an emphasis in Psychometrics (Academics and Psychological Assessments) from William Carey University.
 She then completed her Specialist (2017) and Doctorate in Education Leadership and Instruction (2019) also from William Carey University.
 Dr. Labat currently is attending the University of Mississippi (Ole Miss) pursuing National Board Certification in the area of Applied Behavior Analysis.
 Dr. Labat is certified in the following areas by the Mississippi Department of Education: Administration, Educational and Instructional Leadership, Psychology, Special Education (Mild-Mod), Hearing Disabilities, Emotional-Disabilities, and Psychometrics.